 Which program to pick?

 Both Caribbean countries offer four investment routes, which is excellent for investors willing to diversify their assets.
-However, two options for Antigua citizenship are donations, whereas St Lucia has a popular bonds investment path.
+However, two options for Antigua citizenship are donations, whereas St Lucia has a popular bond investment path.
 So, in short:

-Antigua and Barbuda CBI strong points:
+Antigua and Barbuda CBI strong points

-• Most affordable options for families – $100,000 NDF donation for a family of four, and $150,000 UWIF donation for families of six or more
+• Most affordable options for families – $100,000 National Development Fund (NDF) donation for a family of four and $150,000 University of the West Indies (UWI) Fund donation for families of six or more

-• More affordable business option, starting at $400,000 investment
+• More affordable business option, starting at a $400,000 investment

-St Lucia CBI strong point:
+St Lucia CBI strong point

 • Diverse investment options, including the opportunity to purchase government bonds from $300,000